David-Way/david-way.github.io/content/blog/dark-mode-toggles/dark-mode-toggles.md

 Neither dark or light mode is objectively superior; each has its merits and pitfalls that depend on individual preferences and other factors out of your control.
 The most responsible course of action is obviously to offer both a light and dark mode and let the user decide.

-Once it was finished implementing the <span class="u-display:none-when-color-scheme:dark">dark</span><span class="u-display:none-when-color-scheme:light">light</span> mode, I was slightly embarrassed to say that I was excited to work on a cool toggle switch.
+Once I was finished implementing the <span class="u-display:none-when-color-scheme:dark">dark</span><span class="u-display:none-when-color-scheme:light">light</span> mode, I'm slightly embarrassed to say, I was excited to work on a cool toggle switch.

 ## Question 2: Should I add a theme toggle control?

-My initial intuition was that this would be an easy yes. these were honestly the best reasons I could devise:
+My first intuition was that the answer to this question would be an obvious "yes".
+In an effort to honestly evaluate the feature, what follows are the best reasons I could come up with.

 - **Appeal of Novelty**: Because it will be fun (think of all the time we can spend tweaking the easing curve on an elaborate sun into moon animation) 🤓